 Psychological safety: the culture encourages everyone to take risks, voice their opinions and ask judgement-free questions.

 These characteristics don’t happen by accident; they are positively fostered by providing those teams with the right tools to communicate and work effectively.
-It’s all about team collaboration and strong communication, and Google’s G Suite for Business has been built specifically to enable collaboration and improved productivity, no matter the size of business.
+It’s all about team collaboration and strong communication, and Google’s G Suite for Business, the Google collaboration software has been built specifically to enable collaboration and improved productivity, no matter the size of business.

-“Since our shift to G Suite, we have seen cohesion, flexibility, and efficiency within the team rise exponentially.
+“Since our shift to G Suite and the Google collaboration software, we have seen cohesion, flexibility, and efficiency within the team rise exponentially.
 We spend less time on maintenance, storage management, data recovery and upgrading software,” writes London-based digital agency Bright Lemon as it extols the virtues of Google’s collaboration apps.